Get orchard updates to your inbox

 11 estimated 1960s Plum wild?

 The site was maintained under School Grounds Maintenance Contracts agreed by Bedfordshire County Council (1989 to 1997), then by Luton Council's Parks teams (1997 onwards) - according to the aforementioned Jane Conway and Trevor Tween.
 However, specialist fruit tree care was not included.
-In 2024, Luton Orchards ran a pruning workshop with residents from the town and teachers from the nursery school.
+In 2024, Luton Orchards organised a pruning workshop for Luton residents and teachers from the nursery school.